Agenda 2024

 Advancing Grassland Management through Research and Producer Support: Lessons from Ontario Initiatives

-Talk Summary: The Ontario Soil and Crop Improvement Association is uniquely positioned at the interface of on-farm research investigations, incentive program delivery, and farmer-driven knowledge transfer initiatives.
-As the delivery agent for the Agricultural Climate Solutions’ On-Farm Climate Action Fund and Living Lab programs, OSCIA mobilizes federal funding to incentivize practice change among grazing practitioners, forage-growers, and grassland-managers.
-These initiatives complement provincially-funded Species at Risk, On-Farm Applied Research and Monitoring, and Resilient Agricultural Landscape Programs - but not without challenges!
-How do farmers navigate an abundance of programming, and how are their needs and perspectives centered in a performance-measure-driven dynamic?
-The opportunities and challenges of Ontario’s suite of programming will be explored in this talk by OSCIA’s Director of Research and Knowledge Transfer.
+Talk Summary: The Ontario Soil and Crop Improvement Association (OSCIA) is uniquely positioned at the interface of on-farm research investigations, incentive program delivery and farmer-driven knowledge transfer initiatives.
+As the delivery agent for the Agricultural Climate Solutions’ On-Farm Climate Action Fund (OFCAF) and Living Lab programs, OSCIA mobilizes federal funding to incentivize practice change among grazing practitioners, forage-growers and grassland managers.
+These initiatives complement provincially funded Species at Risk, On-Farm Applied Research and Monitoring and Resilient Agricultural Landscape Programs - but not without challenges!
+How do farmers navigate an abundance of programming and how are their needs and perspectives centered in a performance-measure-driven dynamic?
+This talk will explore the opportunities and challenges of Ontario’s suite of programming.

 Conference Dinner (RSVP at registration)